 Here, three overage tell us more about their experience and their hopes for the future:

 Grace, 14, third grade

 “I’m 13.
 My sister is 13 too.
-My sister doesn’t go to school, she sells.
+My sister doesn’t go to school, she works.
 I chose to go to school because I want to learn.
 I am an overaged student – I came to this school in first grade when I was 11-years-old.
 There are small people in our class.
 Sometimes I feel afraid to answer the questions because I am too big for the class.
 In the after-school study class Mrs Helena is teaching us the ABC and how to read.
 I like coming to this school because they are teaching me how to learn.”

 Betty, 13, third grade

 “I started school in Kindergarten 2 when I was 11.
 I don’t know why I started later than normal.
 It’s hard being one of the oldest in the classroom.
 I enjoy the reading and the spelling classes.
 Learning at school is so important because I want to go to trade school to become a tailor.”